saiteja-puttoju/langgraph-streamlit-chatbot/README.md

 # 🤖 LangGraph Streamlit Chatbot

 **LangGraph Streamlit Chatbot** is a stateful conversational application built using Python.
 It combines **LangGraph** for managing conversation flow and memory with **Streamlit** for a clean, interactive user interface.
-The bot is powered by Google's **Gemini 1.5 Flash** model to provide intelligent, context-aware responses.
+The bot is powered by Google's **Gemini 2.5 Flash Lite** model to provide intelligent, context-aware responses.

 -----

 ## 🌟 Key Features

   * **Stateful Conversations:** Utilizes `LangGraph`'s checkpointing system (`MemorySaver`) to retain conversation history, allowing the bot to "remember" previous interactions within a session.
-  * **Powerful AI Model:** Integrates Google's `gemini-1.5-flash` model via `langchain-google-genai` for fast and accurate language generation.
+  * **Powerful AI Model:** Integrates Google's `gemini-2.5-flash-lite` model via `langchain-google-genai` for fast and accurate language generation.
   * **Interactive UI:** Features a user-friendly chat interface built with **Streamlit**, which handles user input and displays the chat history in real-time.
   * **Modular Architecture:** Cleanly separates the frontend UI logic (`chatbot_frontend.py`) from the backend agent logic (`langgraph_backend.py`) for better code maintainability.
   * **Session Management:** Uses Streamlit's session state to manage the unique `thread_id` for each conversation, ensuring distinct chat sessions.